ctrueden/ctrueden.github.io/_pages/deus/CharPrivateMark.md

--=Mark's Character's Details=-
+---
+layout: page
+title: Mark's Character's Details
+permalink: /deus/CharPrivateMark
+category: deus
+---

-!!-Backstory for Trenton
+## Backstory for Trenton

 The group was founded by a group of concerned scholars that were irked at the fact that everything they knew was wrong, at the apperance of magic to the world that occured during Pax.
 The monsters and destruction that occured shocked many simple minded people to revert to baser emotions such as fear.
 These scholars decided to try and do away with all these things that couldn't be explained by forming a mob and destorying it.
 They appealed to these frightened people and had numbers in the thousands.
 However, their initial anger was misguided, and once initial fear and doubt was quelled the group took on a passion of its own.
 They began to form an actual organization they eventually named The Peoples Hope.
 Their initial projects being to stop renegade magic users or magical creatures that caused problems for normal people.
 They would do projects for the community to bring in new numbers, and they enjoyed an even larger number of participants.
 However as the years dragged on, and magic became a part of society, their views on magic being dangerous and aborant became viewed as archaic.
 Their numbers dwindled further until the remaining hardcore members gathered to discuss their views.